lammps/lammps/doc/src/Developer_unittest.rst

 of those two approximations.

 The ``test_pair_style`` and equivalent programs have special command line options to update the YAML files.
-Running a command like:
+Running a command like

 .. code-block:: bash

    $ test_pair_style mol-pair-lennard_mdf.yaml -g new.yaml

-Will read the settings from the ``mol-pair-lennard_mdf.yaml`` file and then compute the reference data and write a new file with to ``new.yaml``.
+will read the settings from the ``mol-pair-lennard_mdf.yaml`` file and then compute the reference data and write a new file with to ``new.yaml``.
 If this step fails, there are likely some (LAMMPS or YAML) syntax issues in the YAML file that need to be resolved and then one can compare the two files to see if the output is as expected.